 The Director of the Center for Wellness Promotion is responsible for designing and carrying out a program of awareness education and training for students on the subject of preventing the illegal use of drugs and abuse of alcohol.
 The Center also coordinates a collegiate recovery program, which provides consultation and referral to appropriate facilities in the community for students who may be in need of treatment for substance use disorders and support to students in recovery from chemical dependence.
 The Executive Director of Human Resources for EHRA Non-faculty Administration, Employee Relations, and Compliance in the Human Resources Department is responsible for awareness education and training programs for faculty and staff members in supervisory positions on the subject of preventing substance abuse.

 The Director of the Center for Counseling and Psychological Services (CAPS) shall, within the limits of available resources, provide services and programs to students seeking assistance with problems of illegal drug use or alcohol abuse.
 In cases in which the treatment needs of such students exceed the resources of the Center, the Center shall provide referral to appropriate facilities in the community.
 The Employee Relations Manager in the Department of Human Resources shall provide faculty and staff information regarding the University's Employee Assistance Program (EAP), which will offer consultation about alcohol and drug problems and referral to alcohol and drug treatment facilities in the community.
 CAPS shall also be available to provide community referral information for treatment of faculty and staff on request.

 IV.
 Collaboration with Community Resources

-The University's program emphasizes collaboration with local resources, including the Center for Prevention Services, Dilworth Center for Chemical Dependency, Anuvia Prevention and Recovery Center, McLeod Addictive Disease Center, Carolinas Medical Center Behavioral Health Services, Eastover Psychological and Psychiatric Group, The Insight Program, Alcoholics Anonymous, Narcotics Anonymous, Al-Anon, and Nar-Anon.
+The University's program emphasizes collaboration with local resources, including the Center for Prevention Services, Dilworth Center for Chemical Dependency, Anuvia Prevention and Recovery Center, McLeod Addictive Disease Center, Atrium Health Behavioral Health Charlotte, Eastover Psychological and Psychiatric Group, The Insight Program, Alcoholics Anonymous-Charlotte, Narcotics Anonymous-Charlotte, Al-Anon-Charlotte, and Carolina Nar-Anon.
 To this end, the University shall participate in the Charlotte-Mecklenburg Drug Free Coalition and will work with local advisory boards to further collaborate between the University and the Charlotte community.

 V. Education and Prevention Activities